getcommitapp/commit/apps/web/README.md

 # commit. — Web

-Single-page marketing/landing site.
-Built with `Astro` and deployed to `Cloudflare Workers`.
+Marketing/landing website for the commit. goal tracking app.
+Built with `Astro 5` and `Tailwind CSS`, deployed as static assets to `Cloudflare Workers`.

 <details>
   <summary>Table of Contents</summary>